dvfrancis/craftr/README.md

 ###### Acceptance Criteria

-- Classes should be suitable for all abilities (beginner through to advanced).
+- Ensure users of all skill levels (beginner to advanced) find suitable classes ([see issue #55](https://github.com/dvfrancis/craftr/issues/55)) .
-- It is easy to navigate the site to find classes and inspiration.
+- Provide an intuitive way to navigate the site and discover content ([see issue #56](https://github.com/dvfrancis/craftr/issues/56)).
-- It should be possible to keep updated about future site updates.
+- Enable users to create accounts and track enrolments ([see issue #59](https://github.com/dvfrancis/craftr/issues/59)).

 ###### Tasks

-- Classes state the minimum skill level required to participate effectively.
+- Label each class with its appropriate skill level.
-- Menus make it easy to find information on the website.
+- Design an intuitive navigation menu for easy browsing.
-- Enable visitors to add their details to the event email list.
+- Develop a user-friendly account creation and class tracking system.

 ##### User 2